Let me introduce you to the world of serenity, exquisiteness, and alleviation!

-And with the ongoing trend, it’s undeniably one of the best-recommended paint colors for interiors as well as exteriors.
+And with the ongoing trend of grays and now Behr greens, it’s undeniably one of the best-recommended paint colors for interiors as well as exteriors.

 So, whether it’s a feature wall in your bedroom and living room, or the cabinetry systems – you can swiftly use this bold paint color.

 And talking about interior design styles, this color makes a great statement in the coastal, Caribbean, and Cape Cod styles.

 So, let’s see where and how to incorporate this color into your home.

 Sage Gray in Living and Dining Rooms

 If you have a large and majestic, open concept floor plan for the living and dining – you can consider painting all the walls in this color.

 With ample flourishing natural light – it will always feel homely and lively.

 Secondly, it’s quite beautiful to pair this color with exposed clean or rustic wooden finishes and off-white creamy bases.

 Lastly, don’t hold back from lighter-toned furniture upholstery and walnut woods for the frame.